It’s almost impossible to write a personalized customer service email to everyone.

 Not what you were looking for?
 Check out these articles instead:

-- What Is the Best Time to Send Emails in 2021?
+- What Is the Best Time to Send Emails?

 - How to Build an Email List From Scratch?